cyptnpassira/Federift/docs/design.md

 - **legibility** — convergence is literally "distance to target", and the effect of non-IID skew or DP noise is visible in a handful of rounds.

+The cost is honesty: these clients don't learn anything real, and the README says so loudly.